Customs Officials Attacked by

 As it turned out, this unequal system of taxation

-became major fuel to the 1789 bonfire of the
+served as major fuel for the 1789

 What Is the